-Saturday 17 November 2007, by TARIO Faroog (Date first published: 17 November 2007).
+Wednesday 3 February 2021, by TARIO Farooq (Date first published: 18 November 2007).

-I got a call at 7pm on 16th November from Asma Jehanghir office, "you must come tonight at 9pm at her place for an important meeting".
-Chairperson of the most prestigious social institution Human Rights Commission of Pakistan (HRCP), Asma Jehanghir was just released a day earlier from her house detention.
-I had many second thoughts of going their.
-"Police must be there and so on".
+I got a call at 7pm on 16 November from Asma Jehanghir's office, "you must come tonight at 9pm to her place for an important meeting".

+The chairperson of the most prestigious social institution, the Human Rights Commission of Pakistan (HRCP), Asma Jehanghir was just released a day earlier from her house detention.
+I had many second thoughts about going there.
+"The police must be there and so on".
 But, then decided to go in any case.
-I knew that it is something very important that is why only two hours earlier I have been contacted.
+I knew that it is something very important; that is why only two hours earlier I had been contacted.

-While at Asma residence, a constable stopped me and asked why you have come.
+While at Asma's residence, a constable stopped me and asked why you have come.
 If I would have come in a car, he might not ask that question.
 But I was on a motorbike with my helmet on.
 I told him to open the gate and I am invited by Asma to come here.
 He reluctantly opened the gate.

-Inside, there were all the sign of an important meeting.
-Private guard, HRCP staff and others were there to check who have come.
-I was immediately told by Nadeem Anthony, the public relation officer of Asma that Benazir Bhutto is coming for meeting the civil society activists.
+Inside, there were all the signs of an important meeting.
+Private guard, HRCP staff and others were there to check who had come.
+I was immediately told by Nadeem Anthony, Asma's public relations officer, that Benazir Bhutto is coming to meet the civil society activists.

-Inside the meeting room, there were several of close friends.
-Dr. Mehdi Hasan, a radical professor at a private university, he was instrumental in Farooq Sulehria radical shaping, Rabia Bajwa, the women advocate who has made headlines with her commitment to the advocate movement, My colleague and teacher in journalism from the seventies, Hussain Naqi, Fareda Shaheed, Gulnar and Mumtaz Khawar of Shirkat Ghah, a radical women NGO, Neelum Hussain from Seemorg, another women NGO, Journalist Abbas Rashid, Imtiaz Alam of South Asia Freem Medi Association (SAFMA), Samina Rehman and Rashid Rehman, aunt and father of Timur Reham of Communist Mazdoor Kissan Party (CMKP) Afrasayb Khatak of Awami National Party, leaders of Punjab Union of Journalist and several more were there.
+Inside the meeting room, there were several close friends.
+Dr Mehdi Hasan, a radical professor at a private university...; Rabia Bajwa, the women advocate who has made headlines with her commitment to the advocate movement; my colleague and teacher in journalism from the seventies, Hussain Naqi; Fareda Shaheed, Gulnar and Mumtaz Khawar of Shirkat Ghah, a radical women's NGO; Neelum Hussain from Seemorg, another women's NGO; journalist Abbas Rashid; Imtiaz Alam of South Asia Freem Medi Association (SAFMA); Samina Rehman and Rashid Rehman, aunt and father of Timur Reham of Communist Mazdoor Kissan Party (CMKP); Afrasayb Khatak of Awami National Party; leaders of Punjab Union of Journalists; and several more were there.

-Before Benazir Bhottu arrival, we were seated by Asma choice and I was among those sitting in the front row of 12.
+Before Benazir Bhutto arrived, we were seated according to Asma's choice and I was among those sitting in the front row of 12.

 Asma distributed a letter that was to be handed over to Benazir Bhutto titled "road map for democratic transition".
-There was some discussion on the letter anf following 9 point agenda was approved:
+There was some discussion on the letter and the following 9 point agenda was approved:

-- 1- A democratic transition and a free and fair election are not possible under a government headed by General Musharaf in any capacity.
-He must resign from all offices forthwith along with the caretaker administration put in place by him. - 2- The country must retune to constitutional rule for which the immediate lifting of the state of emergency and restoration of fundamental rights is a prerequisite. - 3- The judiciary must be restored. - 4- All curbs on media must end.
+- 1. A democratic transition and a free and fair election are not possible under a government headed by General Musharaf in any capacity.
+He must resign from all offices forthwith along with the caretaker administration put in place by him. - 2.
+The country must return to constitutional rule, for which the immediate lifting of the state of emergency and restoration of fundamental rights is a prerequisite. - 3.
+The judiciary must be restored. - 4.
+All curbs on media must end. - 5.
+All detainees including judges, lawyers, political activists, students and human rights

-- 5- All detainees including judges, lawyers, political activists, students and human rights defenders must be released and charges dropped. - 6- Amendments made to the 1952 Army Act by Musharaf must be immediately withdrawn. - 7- And independent and credible Election Commission must be constituted. - 8- The spread of violence by non state actors across the country has to be effectively countered through all possible means within the ambit of the law. - 9- And independent commission must be formed to investigate widespread incidents of Disappearances, Torture and Arbitrary detentions during the Musharaf period.
+- defenders must be released and charges dropped. - 6.
+Amendments made to the 1952 Army Act by Musharaf must be immediately withdrawn. - 7.
+An independent and credible Election Commission must be constituted. - 8.
+The spread of violence by non state actors across the country has to be effectively countered through all possible means within the ambit of the law. - 9.
+An independent commission must be formed to investigate widespread incidents of disappearances, torture and arbitrary detentions during the Musharaf period.